 Then I had to get to work since I needed to work a full day on Monday.
 Mom was put in charge of making sure the men-folk didn’t hurt themselves (perhaps the hardest job of the weekend) and I said my good-byes and went off to work.
 Stefan dropped them off at the airport at 2-ish and the weekend was done.
 It was such a fun trip and the 4 days just flew by.
 If my entire body wasn’t sore, I wouldn’t have believed it was a full 4 and a half days.

 We are going to try to plan another work-cation for early spring.
 If we can get into a 4 times a year visiting schedule I think we’ll be able to maintain the jovial, tight-knit family we’ve always had.
 Some families only spend time together in relaxing or sitting around talking but I hope my family continues to bond and celebrate being together with projects and purpose.
 I think it makes us unique and it has certainly made us very close.
 We don’t currently have anything project-y planned for Thanksgiving but Bekah, Mom, and I are dead-set on following in the Mommy-Grammy tradition of working on fun craft projects when we visit.
 In fact, one such unfinished Mommy-Grammy project may be basis of this Thanksgiving’s craft.
 More on that later as we get all the details worked out.
 I know Stefan will have a project.
 Computers always need maintenance and Daddy always needs a hand in the garage.
-I used to be that garage-hand but I like to see Daddy have a son-in-law to train.

 The weekend was productive and solidified my belief that my family is awesome from the self-portrait at the airport to the last sheet of plywood precariously hoisted through the second floor window.
 Gotta Love ‘Em!